 Through the flatlands south of Champaign, Illinois, County Road 1200 cuts a ruler-straight line, one of those byways in the American Midwest so devoid of curves that steering is almost optional.
 Heading south, one passes fields of corn, wheat, and soy, all neatly framed by telephone poles that stretch to the horizon.

-In this monotonous landscape dominated by horizon, one field stands out from the rest.
+In this monotonous landscape, one field stands out from the rest.
 Behind a weathered gray barn, a circle of 8-foot-high white plastic pipes rises suddenly over rows of thigh-high soybean plants.
 It’s a jarring sight—a kind of modern-day technological Stonehenge.

 Welcome to one of the surprising frontiers of climate change research.
 Dozens of circles like this adorn farm fields in the U.S., Japan, and Australia, part of a sprawling international study on climate change.
 For more than a decade, these pipes and the slender green hoses that lace them together have been pumping carbon dioxide gas into the air near their target crops.
 Outside the pipe circle, plants grow under present-day climate conditions; inside it, they’re bathed in air that simulates the predicted atmospheric conditions at the end of the 21st century, when global levels of CO2 could increase by nearly 40 percent, rising from today’s 400 parts per million to more than 550 parts per million.

 The broad effects of climate change and global warming are by now well known: melting glaciers, rising seas, shifting patterns of drought and rain, increases in vector-borne and waterborne infections, species extinctions.
 But the specific effects of climate change on human health are just beginning to emerge.